benfred/py-spy/README.md

 ### top

-Top shows a live view of what functions are taking the most time in your python program, similar to the unix [top](https://linux.die.net/man/1/top) command.
+Top shows a live view of what functions are taking the most time in your python program, similar to the Unix [top](https://linux.die.net/man/1/top) command.
 Running py-spy with:

 ``` bash
 py-spy top --pid 12345